Turbo Delphi: Updates

+A subsequent Update 4 (Hotfix #13), released on June 14, 2007, was explicitly not made available for the Turbo product line.

+Technical specifications

-Minimum supported operating system was changed to Windows 2000.
-Compiler used was based on 2006 compiler, supporting .NET framework 1.1.
+The minimum supported operating system was Windows 2000.
+The compiler was based on the Delphi 2006 compiler, supporting .NET Framework 1.1.
 Database support was limited to InterBase 7.5 and MySQL 4.0.

+Ownership changes

-It was most recently distributed by the CodeGear division of Embarcadero Technologies, which was purchased from Borland in 2008.
+Turbo Delphi was most recently distributed by the CodeGear division of Embarcadero Technologies, which was purchased from Borland in 2008.

+Discontinuation

 In October 2009, Embarcadero discontinued support of Turbo Delphi, along with the other Turbo products including Turbo C++ Builder.
 The product is no longer available for download, and it is not possible to receive a registration key from Embarcadero, which was required to use the product.
-The latest release of Turbo Delphi was 2006, and it was based upon Embarcadero's product Delphi 2006.
+The latest release of Turbo Delphi was based upon Embarcadero's product Delphi 2006.

-Following the discontinuation of Turbo products, the offer was replaced by free trial version of Embracadero Delphi XE Starter edition.
+Following the discontinuation of Turbo products, the offer was replaced by a free trial version of Embarcadero Delphi XE Starter edition.